Deena M. Mistri: Career

 Deena Mistri started teaching English to the secondary classes in 1951.
-She became the principal of the Bai Virbaijee Soparivala Parsi High School in 1972 and then served in that position for many years – the same school that was founded by her great grand father Seth Shapurji Hormusji Soparivala in 1859.
+She became the principal of the Bai Virbaijee Soparivala Parsi High School in 1972 and then served in that position for many years – the same school that was founded by her great-grandfather Seth Shapurji Hormusji Soparivala in 1859.

 It was after completing her B.A. degree that she started visiting the B. V. S. Parsi High School and helping students with elocution competitions and started tutoring English to those that needed extra help.
 She took partial retirement from this school with a warm send-off party in 2004.
 Then she was employed at two other schools from 2004 to 2011.

 She once told a major newspaper of Pakistan, "I think I was always a born teacher...
 I would take the servants' children and teach them the a, b, c".

 At the time of her death, Mistri was Chairperson of Westminster School and College, Karachi.